thealpha07/thealpha07/README.md

 ## Konichiwa!!
 Adarsh Sadanand Here

-### Eternally a Student, mostly a Developer and part time Dungeons and Dragons.
+### Eternally a Student, mostly a Developer and partially down the research rabbit hole.

 - 😄 Happy to help and Nap.
 - 🌱 I’m currently learning about stuff that are I felt are interesting 🤣